react-navigation/react-navigation.github.io/versioned_docs/version-8.x/upgrading-from-7.x.md

 See [`setParams` action docs](navigation-actions.md#setparams) for more details.

+#### `getId` no longer re-arranges screens in the stack to make the screen unique

+Previously, the ID returned by `getId` was treated as a unique identifier.
+When using `navigate` or `push` to go to a route with an ID that already existed in the stack, the stack would rearrange to bring the existing route to the front.
+However, this resulted in broken behavior with Native Stack Navigator.

+Since this was unusable, and resulted in hard to debug issues, we have changed the behavior of `getId` to treat it more like the route name - that is, it will match routes by ID without rearranging the stack.
+If you navigate to a route with an existing ID and `pop: true`, it will pop back to the matching route instead of moving it to the top.

+If you were relying on the previous behavior and are not using Native Stack Navigator, you can use the [`router` prop](#navigators-now-accept-a-router-prop) on the navigator to customize how each action updates the state, and implement the previous behavior.

 #### Navigators no longer use `InteractionManager`

 Previously, various navigators used `InteractionManager` to mark when animations and gestures were in progress.
 This was primarily used to defer code that should run after transitions, such as loading data or rendering heavy components.